daviddetorres/jscumm/docs/Configuration_files.md

 In this directory there will be all the images of the items of the game.

 ## Directory: /chapter/music
-In this directory there will be all all the files for the sounstrack of the scenes.
+In this directory there will be all all the files for the soundtrack of the scenes.

 ## Directory: /chapter/sounds
 In this directory there will be all the possible sounds played, both from the GUI itself or by the script of the scenes or items.

 ## Directory: /chapter/splash
-In this directory there will be all splash screens of tehe game.
+In this directory there will be all splash screens of the game.